nehalnova/placement-analytics-dashboard/README.md

-# 📊 Placement Analytics Dashboard
+# Placement Intelligence Dashboard

 An end-to-end Data Analytics project that simulates a university placement season using synthetic data and analyzes placement trends through SQL and Power BI.

 ---

-## 🚀 Project Overview
+##  Project Overview

 This project models the complete placement lifecycle: